-- Use of the pipe organ must be arranged with the College Organist, Frank Shelton (please see below).
+- Use of the pipe organ must be arranged with the Chaplains' Office Manager (please see below).

 - Limousines, carriages, special vehicles, and those vehicles carrying handicapped or elderly individuals may pull into the curved driveway on the east side of the chapel (off Nevada Avenue) and remain there during the ceremony.

 - Only bubbles are permitted outside after the wedding.
 No rice, birdseed, streamers, or paper/silk products of any kind are permitted.

 - Please do not put flame candles on the floor of the center aisle.